shareandcharge/sharecharge-contracts/README.md

-  confirmStart          start a charging session at a given charging point connector requestStop           ask to stop charging at a given charging point connector confirmStop           stop a charging session at a given charging point connector state                 display the state of a given charging point connector session               display the current charging session of a given charging point connector balance               display the EVCoin balance of a given address
+  confirmStart          start a charging session at a given charging point connector requestStop           ask to stop charging at a given charging point connector confirmStop           stop a charging session at a given charging point connector setAvailability       sets the availability of a given charging point to true or false getAvailability       returns availability of a given charging point state                 display the state of a given charging point connector session               display the current charging session of a given charging point connector balance               display the EVCoin balance of a given address